 FAQ: Documenting High-Value Items

 Generally, any item whose replacement cost exceeds the standard sub-limits set by your home insurance policy.
-Always verify these limits with your agent.
+Always check your specific policy details.

 People Also Ask